GregNicholas/IssuesTracker/README.md

 This app is an issue tracking system, created so that an individual or members of a team can keep track of issues related to a project they are working on.

-##Requirements/Features
+## Requirements/Features

-*In the app, a user must be able sign up/login in order to view or add issues.
+* In the app, a user must be able sign up/login in order to view or add issues.
-         -Authentication is set up using firebase, email, username and password sign up, log in with email, log out, and update profile.
+         - Authentication is set up using firebase, email, username and password sign up, log in with email, log out, and update profile.

 * User must be able to create new issues, and edit/delete issues they have created.